Holographic boundary states and dimensionally-reduced braneworld spacetimes: cSYK boundary states and symmetry breaking

 The same result was achieved by Kourkoulou and Maldacena in the context of the Majorana SYK model.

 Note that, given a time diffeomorphism $f(\tau)$ that does not satisfy the boundary conditions (\ref{repbc}), it is always possible to perform a $\textrm{SL}(2,\mathbb{R})$ transformation to a $\tilde{f}(\tau)$ that satisfies (\ref{repbc}) (see Appendix \ref{appendixa2}).
 In Section \ref{section2} we emphasized that $\textrm{SL}(2,\mathbb{R})$-equivalent modes must be accounted for only once in the path integral.
 Therefore, the boundary conditions (\ref{repbc}) do not exclude any reparametrization mode from the path integral.
 They rather further break two out of the three generators of the residual $\textrm{SL}(2,\mathbb{R})$ symmetry.
+Note that the same pattern of symmetry breaking is obtained, as we have pointed out, by starting with a generic superposition of Fock states instead of a single one.

 A simple calculation yields the only unbroken generator\footnote{We thank Rodrigo A. Silva for pointing this out.}.
 Consider a $\textrm{SL}(2,\mathbb{R})$ transformation mapping the circle of length $2\tau_0$ to itself: